-G.1.a.1.
-A traditional neurology residency is a two or three-year postgraduate training program, under the supervision of either an ACVIM Board-certified neurologist or a Diplomate of the European College of

-Veterinary Neurology (ECVN) (this individual will be the candidate's Resident Advisor as defined in section D.2.d above).
+- G.1.a.1.
+A traditional neurology residency is a two or three-year postgraduate training program, under the supervision of either an ACVIM Board-certified neurologist or a Diplomate of the European College of Veterinary Neurology (ECVN) (this individual will be the candidate's Resident Advisor as defined in section D.2.d above).
 The residency will be designed to educate the resident primarily in veterinary neurology and also in the related disciplines of internal medicine, neurosurgery, radiology, animal behavior, clinical pathology and the basic sciences (anatomy, pathology and physiology).
 Minimum requirements are 96 weeks of supervised clinical training, with at least 75 weeks in clinical neurology.
-All residency programs must be pre-approved by the Neurology Residency Training Committee.
+All residency programs must be pre-approved by the Neurology Residency Training Committee. - G.1.a.2.

-- G.1.a.2.
 It is possible to achieve certification in the Specialty of Neurology in a non-traditional residency training program, but all of the training requirements of a traditional residency must be satisfied.
 The only allowable differences are that the training may occur at more than one facility, and the training may occur in non-contiguous blocks of time over an extended time period.
 If the 96-week clinical training program is not continuous, it must be arranged in blocks of time no less than two weeks per block and a minimum total of 12 weeks per year.
 Consequently, if the candidate completed the minimum of 12 weeks training per year, a total of eight years would be required to complete a program.
 Non-traditional residency training programs must be submitted in advance to the Neurology Residency Training Committee for approval.
-A candidate and his/her Resident Advisor will be responsible for documenting that the training has occurred as specified. - G.1.a.3.
-Programs must submit a Residency Training Registration Form and an annual Program Update (see D.2.c.1 and D.2.c.2).
-Failure to provide the annual update will result in either probation or loss of the program's approved status.
+A candidate and his/her Resident Advisor will be responsible for documenting that the training has occurred as specified. - G.1.a.3 Each residency training program (whether traditional or non-traditional) must register with the ACVIM office prior to accepting residents for training.
+Residency Training Program Registration Forms for are available from the ACVIM website.
+A specific Program Director (as defined in D.2.d.) must be designated for each residency training program.
+There may not be more than one Neurology Program Director at a single institution.
+The Residency Training Program Registration Forms will require information about personnel, facility and equipment available for support of resident training, including names of Residency Advisors and Supervising Diplomates.
+All registration requests will be reviewed by the ACVIM Neurology Residency Training Committee. - G.1.a.4.
+Each approved program must comply with all requirements as specified in Section D.2.c of the GIG (see above).